Studio19/Pesapal/README.md

 # Pesapal Laravel 5 API
-Laravel 5 Package for the Pesapal API
+Laravel 5 Package for the Pesapal API based on the knox package

 ## Installation